There are some great options for storing coffee on camping and backpacking trips.

 BlinkOne Coffee Canister 18oz

 - CO2 release button

 - 8 oz. / 250 g / 0.8 liters

 - Food-grade plastic

-This is a slightly larger, and much sleeker alternative to the Coffeevac is from a Canadian company called BinkOne.
-It’s heavier, so, again, not the backpacking option.
-But it’s durable, and the screw top lid means there’s almost no danger of spilling.
+This is a slightly larger, and much sleeker, alternative to the Coffeevac from a Canadian company called BinkOne.
+It’s heavier, so, again, not the backpacking option, but it’s durable, and the screw-top lid removes pretty much any danger of spilling.
 The tablespoon it comes with also makes measuring on the go a lot easier, and the magnet they placed in the lid to keep the scoop in place could have a lot of potential for packing other stuff when you’re planning on going out.

 Coffee Gator Coffee Canister – Medium

 - Quick-release bail clasp